connorkuehl/popple/README.md

 (Note, the docker-compose expects it to be named "poppledata")

-3. [one-time-setup] Set up the database:
+3. [one-time-setup] Set up the database.
+Note, this requires the [migrate]( https://github.com/golang-migrate/migrate) tool to be installed.

 ```console
 $ docker volume create poppledata